systemjs/systemjs/README.md

 This is typically necessary in IE, so ensure to keep this file in the same folder as SystemJS.

-Alternatively the polyfills can be loaded manually or via other polyfill implementations as well.
+Alternatively these polyfills can be loaded with a script tag before SystemJS or via other polyfill implementations as well.

 ### NodeJS